mdn/curriculum/curriculum/1-precursor/1-soft-skills.md

   - Positive attitude, respectful, empathic, constructive

-  - Open minded, works well in a diverse team with diverse viewpoints
+  - Open-minded, works well in a diverse team with diverse viewpoints

   - Graceful when a decision does not go their way, able to align for the greater good